 Is it possible to trace your Swedish DNA?

-If you are interested in tracing your Swedish ancestry based on your DNA results, you are in luck.
+If you are interested in tracing your Swedish or Danish ancestry based on your DNA results, you are in luck.
 If you start at number one (that’s you!) and work back carefully, you have a good chance at being able to learn information about your Swedish ancestors.

 What do I mean by “working back” and what’s the best way to do it?
 In order to learn as much as you can about your ancestry, the best place to start is building a family tree.